Input [type="text"] Busted

 Inputs are sooo important in the user experience design and it's crucial that their style is perfectly transferred from the design to the page.
 It's no secret that for a presentation on a web page you need CSS but the tricky part is how to make it as good as possible.

-Inputs have more variations, states and things about them than any other element in HTML so, let's cover everything a one should know about the post input type text.
+Inputs have more variations, states and things about them than any other element in HTML so, let's cover everything one should know about the post input type text.
 Let's bust the input!

 Input [type="text"]